ArnoldDP/OStim-Community-Modlist/README.md

   * ReShade and Commmunity Shaders

-  Community shaders is used instead of a weather+enb combo, it does not make use of complex parallax.
+  Community shaders is used instead of a weather+enb combo, it still makes use of complex parallax.
 This saves a ton of fps at the cost of a lot of high end lighting effects.

   * LODs